chaos-mesh/website/versioned_docs/version-2.7.3/run-serial-or-parallel-experiments.md

             options: ['--cpu 1', '--timeout 600']
 ```

-The above commands claims a serial node named `serial-of-3-node`.
-This means Chaos Mesh executes sequentially `workflow-stress-chaos`, `suspending`, and `workflow-network-chaos`.
+The example above declares a serial node named `serial-of-3-node`.
+This means Chaos Mesh executes `workflow-stress-chaos`, `suspending`, and `workflow-network-chaos` in sequence.
 After all tasks are completed, serial nodes are marked as completed.

-When Chaos Mesh executes the serial node, tasks claimed in `children` are run sequentially to ensure that only one task is running at the same time.
+When Chaos Mesh executes the serial node, the tasks listed in `children` are run sequentially to ensure that only one task is running at the same time.

 The `deadline` field in serial nodes is optional to limit the maximum duration of the entire serial process.
-Once this duration is running out, the sub-nodes are stopped and the nodes that are not executed yet will not be executed.
-If all sub-nodes finish their work before `deadline` time, serial nodes are immediately marked as completed and `deadline` is not affected.
+Once this duration runs out, the child nodes are stopped, and any nodes not yet executed will not run.
+If all child nodes finish before the `deadline`, the serial node is immediately marked as completed, and the `deadline` has no effect.

 ## Parallel experiments

-When you create `templates` in Workflow, use `templateType: Parallel` to claim a parallel node.
+When you create `templates` in Workflow, use `templateType: Parallel` to declare a parallel node.

 Another required field in parallel nodes is `children`.
-Its type is `[]string` and values are the names of other `template`.
+Its type is `[]string`, and its value is a list of the names of other templates.
 For example:

 ```yaml
 apiVersion: chaos-mesh.org/v1alpha1